Press: Legal Aid of Sonoma County in the News

 Media Inquiries

-For interview requests or other press related inquiries, please contact Legal Aid’s executive director, Ronit Rubinoff:
+For interview requests or other press related inquiries, please contact Legal Aid’s Interim Executive Director, Sunny Noh: